The People's Cabaret: Workshops

 What is a protest song?
 Where did it come from?
 What could it be today?
 The People’s Cabaret workshops will see artists Luke Styles and Jessica Walker work closely with participants across Norfolk to explore the history, ideas and uses of protest songs.

 Luke and Jess brought the first iteration of The People’s Cabaret to NNF21.
-Now working with participants in Diss and Sheringham, they will create a new set of protest songs, relevant to the challenges of our lives here and now in Norfolk, which will become part of The People’s Cabaret for NNF22.
-In a series of in-person workshops, participants will have the chance to develop ideas and lyrics for their own protest song, and contribute to a new set of songs to be written in collaboration with Luke and Jess for performance at NNF22.
-Participants will also have the opportunity to perform as part of a People’s Chorus in a performance of The People’s Cabaret at NNF22.
+Now working with participants in Diss and Sheringham, they will create a new set of protest songs, relevant to the challenges of our lives here and now in Norfolk.
+In a series of in-person workshops, which will take place from May 2022 onwards, participants will have the chance to develop ideas and lyrics for their own protest song, and contribute to a new set of songs to be written in collaboration with Luke and Jess for performance at NNF23.
+Participants will also have the opportunity to perform as part of a People’s Chorus in a performance of The People’s Cabaret at NNF23.

-• A guided listening session on contemporary songs and classic protest songs from the 1920s to the 1960s
+- A guided listening session on contemporary and classic protest songs from the 1920s to the 1960s

 Get a taste of some protest songs

 Alongside her busy career as both cabaret artist and opera singer, Jessica has been devising, performing and writing new work, both alone and in collaboration with others, since 2010.
 Forthcoming projects include a new performance piece for Royal and Derngate theatre, and a new piece for British Youth Music Theatre, as well as two commissions for Lichfield Festival.
 Her last three writer/ performance projects were the New York Times Critic’s Pick at the Brits off Broadway Festival, New York.